darwinanddavis/DataPortfolio/publications.md

 <br>

 ## Data visualisation and journalism

+Overfishing: How China's fishing fleet dwarfed the world [_The Age_](https://www.theage.com.au/interactive/2023/fishing-rights/index.html), Nov 6, 2023.

 The science of Eurovision [_The Age_](https://www.smh.com.au/interactive/2023/the-science-of-eurovision/), May 9, 2023.